-Chew the Scenery: Xur.
-Not one moment of his onscreen time is wasted without a chunk of scenery getting toothmarks.
+Chew the Scenery: Not one moment of Xur's onscreen time is wasted without a chunk of scenery getting toothmarks.

 Cranial Processing Unit: When the Beta unit (robot) impersonating Alex takes off its head, the head can continue to talk normally.

 Crazy Cultural Comparison: As Alex and Grig fly through the tunnels of an asteroid, Grig mentions that it reminds him of home.
 That leads to a chat comparing their species' differences in families, dwellings, and games... which inspires Alex to suggest hiding as the Ko-Dan Armada goes by, then make a surprise attack on them.

 Grig: Your plan might really have worked.
 What a pity there are no Starfighters left to carry it out.

 No mention is made of Alex and Louis' father, making it appear that they have a single mom.